-While the phrase itself can mean different things, there are several things to know that can help you determine if your organization qualifies for special pricing.
+While the phrase itself can mean different things, there are several things to know that can help you determine if your organization qualifies for special pricing on products.

-There are even times where pre-negotiated contracts can have clauses built into the terms and conditions that include things such as fixed pricing for the lease term, or other special terms and conditions.
+There are even times when pre-negotiated contracts can have clauses built into the terms and conditions that include things such as fixed pricing for the lease term of your printer, or other special terms and conditions.

 Pre-Negotiated Contracts or Going Out for a Bid?

 Going out for a bid is something that certain organizations like school districts and governmental entities do where they allow several different vendors to propose equipment and contract options.

 They then choose which of the vendors provides the best solution and continue forward with them.
 Going out for a bid can be helpful for companies in finding the best available pricing and the best vendor for what they’re looking for.